John Leech (politician): Harassment

 In November 2016 police investigated a number of "very serious" threats directed at Leech on Twitter.
 One tweet received on 6 October 2016, was in response to Leech being invited to a walking basketball event at the Amaechi Basketball Centre in Whalley Range.
 Leech responded: "Thinking about coming down one time this month.
 How is 23rd or 30th for you guys?"
 An anonymous user then entered the conversation to say: "Excellent I'll bring the knuckle dusters."
 Police advised Leech not to post his schedule publicly and to temporarily pause his advice surgeries whilst the force worked with Twitter to find the user.
 Lib Dems did not press charges.

 During the 2017 General Election police investigated a number of theft and intimidation reports.
 The activists boasted about stealing garden posters on Twitter, publicly planned where to target next and posed in pictures with the posters in balaclavas.
-The events happened just days after a terrorist targeted the Manchester Arena.

 Controversy

 In July 2013 correspondence between Leech and a constituent attracted mixed reactions.
-In the letter, the constituent accused Leech of trying to “brainwash children” into supporting homosexuality after Leech led a report on eradicating homophobia from football.
+In the letter, the constituent accused Leech of trying to "brainwash children" into supporting homosexuality after Leech led a report on eradicating homophobia from football.
 Responding to the constituent, Leech wrote that the majority of people "are sick and tired of a small minority of homophobic people like you".
 The constituent claimed he would not vote for Leech based on his "obsession with that Turing bloke", referring to Leech's campaign to pardon Alan Turing.
 Responding, Leech said he "did not seek the vote of homophobes", signing off with "You are, of course, entitled to hold your offensive views, but please do not bother to waste my time, and yours, by expressing them to me."
 The exchange attracted praise from the LGBT community.

 On 12 February 2019 Leech sparked controversy when he tweeted that a potential council policy, which was still out for public consultation, was "absolute crap".
 Manchester Council announced it was consulting the public on a new Public Spaces Protection Order (PSPO) which, among other things, targeted 'aggressive' begging and rough sleepers who pitch tents or sleep in doorways.
 When asked to clarify his comments by local media, Leech refused to apologise and instead went on to describe the policy as a "Homeless Tax", "social cleansing" and promised his party would "oppose it until the end of time."

 On 8 March 2019, at a routine council budget meeting, a row broke out.
 The argument was prompted by a sign put up by Labour above the Lord Mayor's chair at the front of the council chamber, reading '10 Years of Tory And Lib Dem Cuts'.
 When Leech entered the chamber, he took down the message—prompting senior Labour Councillor Pat Karney to 'thunder' across the chamber.
 He began 'screaming' and 'shouting' at Leech and told him to hand over the laminated A4 pieces of paper at least 11 times, according to Manchester Evening News journalist Jen Williams, who filmed and reported the events.